M2neko/Due_Tonight/README.md

 ## User Interface

 **Describe your user interface and how it relates to gameplay.
 This can be done via the template.**
+* The user interface of Due Tonight is designded according to the basic game logic.
+The game is composed of six scenes that connected by scripts.
+Players need to choose their characters and background before the battle starts.
+The combat mode contains a timer and two healthbar of characters.
+After players make their choice, the healthbar will appear accordingly.

 ## Movement/Physics